 Later on, once Luigi headed out again, this time more urgently than before, E. Gadd wondered where he had met him before although Luigi didn't seem to recognise him.
 Or was he mistaking him with somebody else?
 No...
 He was quite sure that he wasn't, his memory wasn't failing yet!
 Luigi also seemed to be rather stressed, not just over the sake of Mario being missing but something else.
 Of course he had heard of the brothers' escapades, who hadn't?
 But Luigi tended to be less well-known, less received... less appreciated.
 It must have hurt the poor lad, thinking in that way that his efforts seemed to be all in vain.
 Aha!
 E. Gadd remembered now!
 He had met the adult brothers and their younger selves about twenty years ago when he was working in his lab at Thwomp Volcano.
 And then there was that eruption and he moved to Boo Woods, etc, etc. But for that to have occurred, one would need a time machine...

 "Well," said Professor E. Gadd to himself.
 "Looks like that's my next project decided!"
-He then returned to his lab underground, grasping a large cup of coffee and sitting in front of the monitor.
-"Don't be too hard on yourself, Luigi," he muttered out-loud.
+He then returned to his lab underground, grasping a large cup of coffee, and sat in front of the monitor.
+"Don't be too hard on yourself, Luigi," he muttered out loud.
 "I've every confidence in you!"

-Later on, the Professor was snoozing in his comfortable chair when the alarm on his monitor suddenly rang manically making him throw his self off.
+Later on, the Professor was snoozing in his comfortable chair when the alarm on his monitor suddenly rang manically making him jolt upright.
 "Good gravy!" he exclaimed as he pressed a button to communicate.
 "I hope this is urgent!"
 He had just been dreaming up plans on how to make a levitation jacket too.
 Luigi's panicked voice came on the other end.

 "I'm an idiot!
 A bloody idiot!" he garbled.
 "I can't believe I just did that!
 This isn't going to help Mario at all!
 What have I done?
 I'm good-for-nothing!
 I'm a fool, nothing but a stupid, cowardly fool..."

-"Calm down, lad and talk slowly!" said E. Gadd.
+"Calm down, lad and talk slowly," E. Gadd advised.
 "Whatever you've done, don't beat yourself up over it!
 That's not going to do anyone any good.
 So spill the beans, what's happened?"

 "I...
 I...
 I've released the Boos from their secret hiding place..."

-E. Gadd laughed jovially.
+E. Gadd chuckled.
 "Well, at least you've found 'em!
 But... perhaps you shouldn't have let them all out, eh?"

 Luigi slid onto the floor just outside the room which he would soon find belonged to Madame Clairvoya and sighed despondently.
 "I didn't know where they were all hiding but there was this switch behind this poster but I didn't take the hint.
 They said that they were going to do the same thing to me as they did to Mario... only worse.
 They really hate my guts... and everybody back home just thinks that I'm useless.
 Useless, useless, useless..."